 What we're doing in 2021

 Learn to fight with sword and spear!
-Battle Practice is 1-1 sessions: get in touch to find out how to book.
+Battle Practice is now back to small group sessions: get in touch to find out how to book.

 Each Thursday evening during term we're running an online session to: